By Mark McKenzie on Sep 14, 2018 3:20:40 PM

 Old Process, New Techniques

 Going back to the mid-90s, during my time with TIC, we called them Task Packages.
 This was a paper system that established boundaries for a specific scope of work.
-The Task Package included Ids, descriptions, drawings, specifications, safety plan, QA/QC requirements, SIS schedule, etc. Looking back, what we did may not align perfectly with the guidelines that CII puts forth but the purpose was the same.
+The Task Package included Ids, descriptions, drawings, specifications, safety plan, QA/QC requirements, short interval schedule, etc. Looking back, what we did may not align perfectly with the guidelines that CII puts forth but the purpose was the same.
 The purpose or desired outcome was to break the work down into a manageable set of tasks and make sure the frontline supervisor and the crew have everything they need to safely complete the work on time, within the budget, per the plans and specifications.
 Although effective when consistently implemented, this pure paper system was not very efficient.

 There are approximately 750,000 contractors in the U.S. and the vast majority of these contractors will never execute a large EPC contract.
 A lot of what has been written, and the standards and guidelines that have been put forth regarding Work Packaging are directed towards these mega projects.